-Since the barefoot running boom began, there has been much deliberation over gait and running form.
+Since the barefoot running boom of the early aughts, there has been much deliberation over gait and running form.
 From stride length to foot strike, runners, coaches, doctors and researchers have tried to offer solutions for faster running and fewer injuries.
-Late last year, research published in the journal Medicine & Science in Sports & Exercise offered a simple conclusion: Your body will develop its most efficient running form on its own over time as you run.
+But studies suggest your body will develop its most efficient running form on its own over time as you run.

 Interestingly, the researchers suggested that running economy—the efficiency with which they used oxygen at a certain pace—improved because the runners were subconsciously making adjustments to their form to reduce the effort required to run.
 For instance, most of the participants started to flex their ankles and drive their knees more as they pushed off with each stride, thereby improving cadence.